The Manual Handling Training System - Frequently Asked Questions

 What is meant by a registered training provider?

-A registered training provider is an individual, or a company/organisation, which has agreed their quality assurance procedures with the QQI and is registered with the QQI to provide training courses that lead to FETAC awards.
+A registered training provider is an individual, or a company/organisation, which has agreed their quality assurance procedures with the QQI and is registered with the QQI to provide training courses that lead to QQI awards.

 Does online Manual Handling Training constitute appropriate manual handling training?